 How to Become a Teacher in Ohio

-Education opens up pathways for life, and teachers are a prized possession to help us all reach our full potential in life.
-Indeed, those who have a passion for teaching are special people whom we can thank for their talents and contribution to the world.
-Your path toward becoming one can begin today!
-The following steps will help guide your journey toward becoming a teacher in the state of Ohio.
+Education opens up pathways in life, and teachers are key to helping us all reach our full potential.
+People drawn to the teaching profession are unique individuals who contribute their talents in the classroom every day.
+Your journey to becoming a teacher can begin today!
+The following steps will help guide you on the first steps of that journey toward becoming a teacher in the state of Ohio.

 Choose What You Want to Teach

 First, you need to consider in which setting you would like to teach.
 For example, would you like to see yourself teaching in elementary school?
 Would you prefer to be in a special education setting?
-Perhaps you would prefer to teach a particular subject like Social Studies or Math?
+Perhaps you would prefer to teach a particular subject like Social studies or math?
 Answering these questions will determine some of the steps you take toward becoming a teacher in Ohio.
-If you are still not sure, you can visit the Ohio Department of Education; they have information on teachers and schools in the state.

-Complete Your Education Requirements for Teaching in Ohio
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in Ohio

-In Ohio, you must possess at at least a Bachelor's Degree and complete an approved teacher education program at a regionally accredited college or university.
+In Ohio, you must possess at least a bachelor's degree in education and complete an approved teacher education program at a regionally accredited college or university.
 In addition, you must pass the Ohio licensing exams.
 For a list of regionally accredited institutions, refer to the Ohio Higher Ed Education Program Finder.

-If you have not yet received a Bachelor's Degree, you might choose a college major based on the grade level and subject you desire to teach.
+If you have not yet received a bachelor's in education, you might choose a college major based on the grade level and subject you desire to teach.
 However, this is not required in Ohio.
-Most accredited colleges and universities offer a blended teacher preparation and Bachelor's Degree program.
-In other words, you can fulfill the requirements for completing a teacher preparation program and obtaining a Bachelor's Degree simultaneously.
+Most accredited colleges and universities offer a blended teacher preparation and bachelor's degree program.
+In other words, you can fulfill the requirements for completing a teacher preparation program and obtaining a bachelor's degree simultaneously.
 These blended programs are designed for individuals who know from early on that they want to teach.